客户关系测评 (Customer Relationship Inventory)

 Customer expectations are heightened every day with the entrance of each new competitor.

-The Customer Relationship Inventory (CRI) is an on-line, multi-rater assessment designed for salespeople and is distributed to five customers who have recently made a purchase.
-The results provide participants with personalised feedback and development planning, as well as a basis for management coaching and guiding sales strategy.
-It can be used as a stand-alone individual diagnosis and planning tool, or as an enhancement to a sales improvement programme such as The Counsellor Salesperson.
-If used for organisation-wide research of all salespeople, consulting and solutions can be developed and implemented.
+The Customer Relationship Inventory (CRI) is an online, multi-rater assessment designed for salespeople and is distributed to five customers who have recently made a purchase.
+The results provide participants with personalized feedback and development planning, as well as a basis for management coaching and guiding sales strategy.
+It can be used as a stand-alone individual diagnosis and planning tool, or as an enhancement to a sales improvement program such as The Counselor Salesperson.
+If used for organization-wide research of all salespeople, consulting and solutions can be developed and implemented.
 The CRI is a valid, research-based instrument that has been tested and designed by accepted research standards.

-The Customer Relationship Inventory provides a comprehensive, skill-based measurement of the four basic skills of the Counsellor Process:
+The Customer Relationship Inventory provides a comprehensive, skill-based measurement of the four basic skills of the Counselor Process:

 - Relating skills enable the salesperson to build credibility and trust with customers.